The Fujiwhara Effect – What Happens When Two Hurricanes Meet

 3) Tropical Cyclones With Substantial Differences In Size Collide And One Gets Absorbed

 Quite often, though, two cyclonic storms with significant differences in size are subjected to the Fujiwhara Effect.
-During such an occurrence, the smaller storm is drawn and starts to rotate the much bigger tropical cyclone.
+During such an occurrence, the smaller storm is drawn toward and starts to rotate around the much bigger tropical cyclone.

 Once the distance between the two storm systems has closed, the smaller tropical cyclone is overwhelmed and entirely absorbed by the strong vortex of the larger storm.